Chris Pincher scandal: Further allegations in July 2022

 On 3 July 2022, six new allegations against Pincher emerged, involving behaviour over a decade.
-Three complaints are that Pincher made unwanted advances against other MPs, one in a bar at the House of Commons and one in Pincher's parliamentary office.
+Three complaints were that Pincher made unwanted advances against other MPs, one in a bar at the House of Commons and one in Pincher's parliamentary office.
 One complainant reportedly gave Downing Street details in February and expressed concerns over Pincher becoming a whip in charge of other MPs' welfare.
 Pincher maintained he had no intention of resigning as an MP.

 Johnson allegedly referred to Pincher as "handsy" and Dominic Cummings said Johnson joked about him being "Pincher by name, pincher by nature" in 2020.
 Labour MP Jonathan Reynolds said: "I think we've got to acknowledge what the consistent problem is and it is a Conservative party that repeatedly chooses to do what is politically expedient over what is right.
 It's clear from what we know this morning that Chris Pincher should never have been put back into the whip's office."